easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >* Does God care about me?

 The only answer I can give to any of these 10 questions is: why?
-Why are any of these intrinsic to the question of actual religion?
+Why is this specific set intrinsic to the question of actual religion?
 Suppose (like the article conveniently does) you were to take a elimination approach to filter out which, if any, of all religious claims are true.
 Wouldn't you have to include features from _all_ religious?
 Your rather large list would surely have items such as:

 >* Does Ra exist?
 >